-We aimed to describe the indirect impacts of the COVID-19 pandemic on CMC and their families, focusing on (1) medical services, including access to and family experience, (2) community services including home care, respite, and timely access to medication and medical equipment and (3) education, including access to in-person or virtual learning environments, and disruptions to in-school delivery of nursing and therapies.
+We aimed to describe the indirect impacts of the COVID-19 pandemic on CMC and their families from the perspective of paediatricians.
+The study focused on (1) medical services , (2) community services including home care, respite, and timely access to medication and medical equipment and (3) education, including access to in-person or virtual learning environments, and disruptions to in-school delivery of nursing and therapies.

 METHODS